Josh McCown: 2013

 McCown ended the 2013 season completing 66.5 percent of his passes for 1,829 yards with 13 touchdowns, 1 interception, and a 109.0 passer rating, the third-highest behind Peyton Manning and Nick Foles and the best in Bears history.
-He also had the NFL's lowest interception percentage at 0.4%.
+His interception percentage of 0.4% tied Damon Huard (2006) for the all-time NFL single-season record.
 The combination of McCown and Cutler set Bears records with 32 touchdown passes, 4,450 yards, a 64.4 completion percentage and a 96.9 passer rating.
 The Bears finished the season with an 8–8 record and were 3–2 in games that McCown started.
 On January 24, 2014, McCown was named to the USA Today All-Joe Team.
 He was awarded the Brian Piccolo Award by the Bears in May 2014.
+McCown ended his time with the Bears as the franchise's all-time career passer rating leader (101.0).